 Whether you are male or female, young or old, looking to build 2 kgs or 20kgs of muscle–it doesn’t matter.
 The things that need to be done for ANY amount of muscle to be built will always need to be done.

 Of course, when I say heavy, I don't mean that you should emulate men and lift 20+ kg dumbbells.
 You only need to lift weights that are heavy and challenging enough for you.

 However, since most women use workout routines comprised of lightweights and super high reps, with little to no attempt to make progressive overload… most women will never build any muscle.

 Ultimately this means that your misplaced fear of getting “big and bulky” is what’s stopping you from getting the physique of your dreams.

 As you may have guessed, the solution to such a simple problem stemming from misconception is equally simple: train using the same principles as men.

 Aesthetically speaking, I understand that men and women have varying goals, but they’re actually achieved with the same programs.
 Men often want to be jacked or yoked, and many women want to be toned and shapely.
 The thing is, you can’t have sexy or shapely anything without building muscle!

-Other than that, everything is exactly the same!
-With that said, we hope that we have cleared the air regarding workout regimen for women.
-At the end of the day, the same principle applies to men, women, and every living creature out there: you have to push yourself to change yourself.
+We hope that we have cleared the air regarding workout regimen for women.
+At the end of the day, the muscle building principles that apply to men also apply to women, and every other living creature out there.
+You have to push yourself to change yourself.
 If a workout is not demanding enough (no progressive overload), at best you can only hope to be on maintenance-mode, and no new muscles shall be built that way.